Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Can I have tattoos or body piercings?

-Since TWR works with a wide variety of ministry partners we expect all employees, staff, missionaries and interns to be conservatively and professionally dressed and groomed when in the office or representing TWR.
-For example, small to medium sized earrings and/or nose piercings are allowed but all other visible piercings must be removed (for example, tongue, eye-brow, etc.) and all tattoos must be covered.
-No distracting un-natural hair colors are permitted.
-Colored highlights are fine.
+Since TWR works with a wide variety of ministry partners we expect all employees, staff, missionaries, and interns to be conservatively and professionally dressed and groomed when in the office or representing TWR.
+For example, small to medium-sized earrings and/or nose piercings are allowed but all other visible piercings must be removed (for example, tongue, eye-brow, etc.) and all large tattoos must be covered.
+No unnatural hair colors are permitted but colored highlights are fine.

 Do I need to raise financial support to be an intern?